~/.claude/skills/ or any Agent-Skills-compatible runtime for AI-assisted Attributes work.

 Detailed Description

-Elements in HTML have attributes; these are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want.
+Elements in HTML have attributes; these are additional values that configure the elements or adjust their behavior to meet the developer’s needs.
 Attributes appear in the opening tag and consist of a name and (usually) a value.

 Attributes serve multiple purposes: some control element behavior (disabled, required), others provide metadata (id, class), some enable accessibility (aria-label, role), and others store custom data (data-* attributes).
 The browser parses attributes into DOM properties, but attributes and properties are not always synchronized—this is a common source of bugs.